-The Direct channel sells directly to consumers through our call center operations and the internet in the U.S. and the United Kingdom.
-Our direct response program targets customers in these markets through television, radio, home mailings, magazine and newspaper product offering advertisements.
-Our Direct channel represented 6.3% of Net sales in 2010.
+The Direct channel sells directly to consumers through our call center operations and the internet in the U.S. and the United Kingdom, as well as our company-owned stores in certain international subsidiaries.
+Our direct response program targets customers in these markets through television, radio, home mailings, magazine, and newspaper product offering advertisements.
+Our Direct channel represented 7.1% of Net sales in 2011.